laurenz/pgreplay/README.md

 machine from where the database server is running.

-Since passwords are not logged (and pgreplay consequently has no way of knowing them), you have two options: either change pg_hba.conf on the test database to allow "trust" authentication or (if that is unacceptable) create a password file as described by the PostgreSQL documentation.
+Since passwords are not logged (and pgreplay consequently has no way of knowing them), you have two options: either change `pg_hba.conf` on the test database to allow `trust` authentication or (if that is unacceptable) create a password file as described by the PostgreSQL documentation.
-Alternatively, you can change the passwords of all application users to one single password that you supply to pgreplay with the -W option.
+Alternatively, you can change the passwords of all application users to one single password that you supply to pgreplay with the `-W` option.

 Limitations
 ===========